adamacosta/dsa-inventory-project/README.md

 #### Status Updates

-Currently, both the HashTable and ItemArray container classes have been tested and will run all of the desired functions.
+Currently, each of the three available data structures and applications have all been tested in interactive mode and with test defaults.

-Early results show the HashTable provides faster searches than the ordered Array, up to nearly twice as fast, but is much slower at insertion.
+#### Known Bugs

-Additionally, there is an unknown bug in the HashTable class that causes it to lose about 2000 of the 25000 records as it is inserting them into the table when it loads data from the randomized csv.
+Additionally, there is an unknown bug in the HashTable class that causes it to lose about 1/12  of the records as it is inserting them into the table when it loads data from the randomized csv.
 This bug does not occur when loading from the ordered csv.